Lightning-Flow-Scanner/lightning-flow-scanner-core/readme.md

 Unconnected variables which are not being used by the Flow should be avoided to keep Flow more efficient and maintainable.

 Configuration ID: `UnusedVariables` _([View source code](https://github.com/Force-Config-Control/lightning-flow-scanner-core/tree/master/src/main/rules/UnusedVariables.ts))_

-## Core Functions

-`getRules(ruleNames? : string[]): IRuleDefinition[];`

-Returns all rules that are currently available if there are no ruleNames specified.
-In case ruleNames are specified, it will only return rules which are included by name.

-`scan(flows: Flow[], ruleOptions?: IRulesConfig): ScanResult[];`

-If there are no rules specified, the scan will run all available rules by default.
-In case that there are ruleNames specified, only the  specified rules will be ran.
-Specified exceptions will be ignored from the results altogether.

-`fix(flows :Flow[]): ScanResult[];`

-Removes unused variables and unconnected elements from selected flows automatically.